Data protection declaration

 We, medac GmbH, Theaterstraße 6, 22880 Wedel, Germany (Imprint) are controller for the processing.

 Our data protection officer is available at all times to answer any questions you may have and to act as your contact person on the subject of data protection at our company.

 You can reach our data protection officer at email@example.com, Data Protection Officer Dr. Bernd Schmidt, Deputy Data Protection Officer Dr. Anna-Kristina Roschek.

 2. Website: Processing of your personal data

-2.1 Data processing to enable the use of the website
+2.1.
+Data processing to enable website use

 There are various types of cookies.
 A distinction must be made between cookies placed by the website operator when you visit a website (also known as "first party cookies") and cookies placed by third parties (also known as "third party cookies").
 We solely have technical control over the first mentioned cookies.
 On the other hand, there are cookies that are only stored on your computer during your visit to our website (also known as "session cookies") and cookies that are stored for a longer period of time.